objectcraftworks/retiredblog/source/_posts/2013-07-18-asp-dot-net-mvc4-error-view-layout-viewdata.markdown

 {% gist 6065646 HandleErrorWithViewDataAttribute.cs %}

  In this part, We have extended the HandleError filter to set the viewdata keys on the ViewResult.
 This enabled us to use a master/layout for an error view.

-sclaimer: Code listings used to demonstrate the concepts are not ready for production use.
-So use at your own discretion.
-ObjectCraftworks is not responsible for any damages.
-~